 Enzalutamide can increase your risk of seizure.
 Avoid any activity that could be dangerous if you have a seizure or lose consciousness.

 Avoid driving or hazardous activity until you know how Xtandi will affect you.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Even without dizziness, taking Xtandi could increase your risk of falls or bone fractures.
 Avoid activities or situations that may lead to injury or falls.

 Xtandi side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Xtandi: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Stop taking Xtandi and get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Xtandi and call your doctor at once if you have:
+Xtandi may cause side effects on your spinal cord.
+Stop taking this medicine and call your doctor at once if you have:

-increased blood pressure (severe headache, blurred vision, buzzing in your ears, confusion, chest pain, uneven heartbeats).
+increased blood pressure - severe headache, blurred vision, pounding in your neck or ears, anxiety, nosebleed; or

 Common Xtandi side effects may include: